 Are you entitled to other payments?

 Redundancy pay is meant to compensate an employee whose job has become redundant for things such as lost personal leave (including sick and carer's leave) and long service leave, as well as for the inconvenience and hardship imposed on the employee.
-This may include compensation for things such as loss of seniority, loss of security of employment and other kinds of losses.

 Redundancy pay should be paid in addition to any payment for notice of termination or pay in lieu of notice.
 If you have been made redundant you are also entitled to receive a payment equivalent to any accrued annual leave.
 Some redundant workers may also be entitled to payments for accrued long service leave and sick leave.